 In order to be intimate you have to bring yourself up from shame and down from grandiosity.
 This is an essential skill in relationships.

 Your past experiences shape what you learn about your worth.

 From infancy, we look for encouragement and approval.
 We have a basic human need to be wanted, noticed, and included.
 We want to contribute, to be of value, and to make a difference - in other words to matter to those around us.

 A lot of the problem comes when you learn that you matter because of what you do.
 Parents can be tough taskmasters in seeking the best for their children.
 Perhaps your parents were abusive or neglectful, leaving you feeling unwanted or worse, hated.
 Confusing and inconsistent family rules and boundaries make it hard to know what to expect, and when.

 Many people we have worked with have a sense of not being good enough for their parents and are still trying to be.
 Others seek counselling because of trauma associated with being different from their peers when young and having been shamed for it.

-Learning that that you have value because you are here, and your presence is all that is needed to be worthy, is the essence of self acceptance.
+Your presence is all that is needed to be worthy and is the essence of self-acceptance.